whitepj/the_Duke/README.md

 Whilst the end-user is free to choose any barcode symbology they feel works best for their own needs, we have gone for the QR-Code.
 The contents of the code is as follows:

+1) The URL.
+This is _OPTIONAL_, but including it enables the QR-Code to be read by any modern smartphone.
+Of course, you will need to ensure that the server is actually accessible over the network -- but *please* don't open up LMS to the public internet!
+2) The Query.
+To save space, this is *an array*, consisting of *three* fields:
+   1) Object Type.

 |     | Track | Album | Work | Playlist |
 | --- | ----- | ----- | ---- | -------- |